upcmd/updocs-content/logs/c0114_vvvv.md

     current exec runtime vars:
     (*core.Cache)({
       "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 1,
       "tom": "this is tom in global",
-      "up_runtime_task_layer_number": 1,
       "john": "john in sub_loop func1"
     })

-    grave_franklin2: overall final exec vars:
+    serene_colden2: overall final exec vars:

     (*core.Cache)({
       "john": "john in sub_loop func1",
       "jerry": "this is jerry in global",
+      "up_runtime_task_layer_number": 1,
-      "tom": "this is tom in global",
+      "tom": "this is tom in global"
-      "up_runtime_task_layer_number": 1
     })

     ~~SubStep1: [reg: by default hitom is registered in to global context ]